martinrybak/property_change_notifier/README.md

 ## How?

 `PropertyChangeNotifier` works by extending [ChangeNotifier](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html) in a way that makes it 100% backwards compatible with existing code.

-Just replace `ChangeNotifier` with `PropertyChangeNotifier` in your model.
-Update your model to include the property name when calling `notifyListeners()`.
-Existing listeners will continue to receive all property updates as before.
-When you are ready, you can update them to observe only one or more properties.
+1. Replace `ChangeNotifier` with `PropertyChangeNotifier` in your model.
+1. Update your model to include the property name when calling `notifyListeners()`.
+1. Existing listeners will continue to receive all property updates as before.
+Over time, update those listeners to only observe specific properties.

+You may even want to consider *starting* with `PropertyChangeNotifier` in your models so that you can be as coarse or fine-grained as you want.

 ## Usage

 ### Model implementation
-Change your model to inherit from `PropertyChangeNotifier`.
-Wherever `notifyListeners()` is called, add a parameter containing the name of your property.

 ```
 class Foo extends PropertyChangeNotifier {